tedorellana/learning/SAA-C03.md

 # CloudWatch #
 - Is a monitoring and management service that provides data and actionable insights for AWS, on-premises, hybrid, and other cloud applications and infrastructure resources.
+- You can send continually metrics as streams to a destination of your choice.
+Could be Amazon kinesis Data Firehouse.

 ## Amazon CloudWatch logs ##
 You can use Amazon CloudWatch Logs to monitor, store, and access your log files from Amazon Elastic Compute Cloud (Amazon EC2) instances, AWS CloudTrail, Route 53, and other sources.s